duproject2020/du-tools1-final-project/README.md

-# DST - Final Project
+# DST1 - Final Project

 ### Final Project - Analyze the odds of approval based on various factors like income, credit history, etc. of a borrower applying for a loan